railsadminteam/rails_admin/docs/mass-assignments-protection.md

-Only visible field are editable in RailsAdmin.
-Other will get caught and sanitized.
+Only visible fields are editable in RailsAdmin.
+Others will get caught and sanitized.

 Basically you don't need to protect your attributes in RailsAdmin.